 In fact, thanks to inflation, even doing nothing with your money was now a risky strategy.

-(Just take a look at the chart below to see how much grocery staples have gone up in the last 5 years… and that's to say nothing of the price of gas.)
+(Just take a look at the chart below to see how much grocery staples have gone up in the last several years… and that's to say nothing of the price of medical care.)

 Washington's Assault on

 October 3, 2008 President Bush signs into law the Troubled Asset Relief Program, handing big banks and other outfits deemed “too big to fail” $700B in the process.